 Watch the Video

-For Tender Juicy Pork Chops Always Use a Quick Brine
+For Juiciest Pork Chops, Use a Quick Brine (30 Minutes!)

 It's not strictly necessary — you can still use this method to make great pork chops even without brining — but if you have some extra time, I recommend it.
 Brining actually changes the cell structure within the meat, resulting in a noticeably juicier chop.
 The salt brine also seasons the interior of the meat.
 It won't taste "salty" — just well-seasoned.
 You can even add other seasonings, like garlic, peppercorns, fresh herbs, and lemon, to the brine for more flavor.
 If you fear bland pork chops, definitely give brining a try.